sarulab-speech/RELATE/README.md

 	- listener_id: The file name of audio.
 	- question[1, 2, ..., 12]: The answer of the question in questionnaire.
 The answes are quantified, with options assigned a numerical value starting from 1 for the leftmost choice and increasing sequentially.

-- scores/[REL, IS, OS].csv: There are 8 columns in the each csv file.
+- scores/REL.csv: There are 8 columns in the each csv file.
 	- wavname: The file name of audio.
 	- text: The text's corresponding audio.
 	- score: The evaluation score.
 The score range is 0 to 10.